 The wife of a Weston man killed in fatal crash in Monongalia County is suing for wrongful death.
-Richard Detamore was killed last July when he and coworker Jacob Rowan Forrest were ejected from their vehicle.
-Now Ashley Detamore is suing her husband’s employer, Nabors Well Services for negligence and wrongful death.
+This woman’s husband was killed last July when he and a coworker were ejected from their vehicle.
+Now his widow is suing her husband’s employer, Nabors Well Services for negligence and wrongful death.

-She said Nabors knew her husband and Forrest had worked more than 30 hours in a 48-hour span.
-Detamore also is suing Forrest for negligence causing wrongful death.
-She said Forrest, who was driving the vehicle, suffered minor injuries.
+She said Nabors knew her husband and coworker had worked more than 30 hours in a 48-hour span.
+The wife of the deceased is also is suing the driver of the vehicle for negligence causing wrongful death.
+The driver of the vehicle suffered minor injuries.
 Federal laws regulate how many miles a truck driver can travel per day, per week and on consecutive days.
 All too often, however, truck drivers push these limits to increase profits or because they are pressured by their employers.

 The Nabors companies own and operate approximately 521 land drilling and approximately 607 land workover and well-servicing rigs in North America.
 Nabors Industries is an oilfield service company involved in every phase of oil and gas drilling and production.
 Nabors advertises that they promote safety in the workplace and full compliance with the laws and regulations of the countries in which it operates.